Devyani37/SearchAPI/README.md

 Recruitment Coding Assignment
 =============================

-This is coding assignment used in the recruitment process at MYARTBANK.
+This is coding assignment used in the recruitment process at ARTBANX.
 It involves processing artist and artwork datasets.

 General Instructions
 --------------------